Table of Contents

 During meiosis recombination of the genetic material occurs.
 The spermatids have a haploid set of chromosomes (23X or 23Y).
-They must further maturate while in the testis, and they eventually reach the final stage of spermatozoa (sperm).
-This stage of development is called spermiogenesis (spermatids → spermatozoa).
+They must further maturate while in the testis, and eventually reach the final stage of spermatozoa (sperm).
+This last stage of development is called spermiogenesis (spermatids → spermatozoa).

 Through additional maturation in the epididymis, the sperm finally obtain their full mobility.